Animal Control and Wildlife

 If you have a dog you should know:

-- Any dog over the age of six months must have a valid license for the current calendar year.
-Your Dog License must be purchased at City Hall.
-See the Fees and Charges for Animal Control and Licensing to determine how much your license will cost.
+• Any dog over the age of six months must have a valid licence for the current calendar year.
+Your dog licence must be purchased at City Hall.
+See the Fees and Charges for Animal Control and Licencing to determine how much your licence will cost.

 Back to Top